sleroy/SonarEsLintPlugin/README.md

 ## EsLint Custom Rules

-To present custom EsLint rules in SonarQube analysis, you can provide a configuration that maps the EsLint rules from your `sonar.ts.eslintrulesdir` directory to dedicated Sonar rules for analysis.
+To present custom EsLint rules in SonarQube analysis, you can provide a configuration that maps the EsLint rules from your `sonar.eslint.eslintrulesdir` directory to dedicated Sonar rules for analysis.
 The configuration for a EsLint Sonar rule consists of a line declaring the EsLint rule id, a boolean switch to enable or disable the rule if needed and some attached properties that are used by Sonar for analysis and reporting.

-For example taking the `export-name` rule from the [eslint-microsoft-contrib](https://github.com/Microsoft/eslint-microsoft-contrib) package, a configuration for that rule in SonarEsLintPlugin could look as follows:
+For example taking the `export-name` rule from the [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) package, a configuration for that rule in SonarEsLintPlugin could look as follows:

 	export-name=true